nicolas-cusan/breakpoint-helper/README.md

 listener.on();
 ```

-Limit the breakpoints by passing using the `listenTo` option:
+Limit the breakpoints by passing using `options.listenTo`:

 ```js
 import { listenAll } from './src/utils/bph';